How to Meet Your LinkedIn Sales Quota with a Lead Generation Agency

 Best Strategies to Meet your LinkedIn Sales Quota | Outreachly

-In an ideal world, every sales team would have the time – and the money – to build new connections, nurture old ones and strike up new conversations with relevant prospects in their industry on a daily basis.
+In an ideal world, every sales team would have the time – and the money – to build new connections, nurture old ones and strike up new conversations with relevant prospects in their industry daily.
 Unfortunately, the pressures of quarterly targets and monthly quotas tend to make this kind of work harder than it sounds.

 Today, 68% of companies admit to struggling with lead generation.
 That’s despite relying heavily on the same old tried and tested marketing tactics such as social media marketing, cold calling, email marketing, and even aggressive sales tactics when times call for desperate measures.
 This is why many businesses look to outside help when things get out of hand, but there’s a solution – lead generation agencies.

-Lead generation agencies are adept at helping businesses find potential customers with whom they could strike up a mutually beneficial relationship.
-While many B2B salespeople might be wary of handing over their sales responsibilities to someone who isn’t an employee, working with a lead generation agency has plenty of advantages.
+Lead generation agencies are adept at helping businesses find potential customers to strike up a mutually beneficial relationship with.
+While many B2B salespeople might be wary of handing over their sales responsibilities to someone who isn’t an employee, working with a lead generation agency has many advantages.

-We compiled this guide to provide a more detailed overview of how to use LinkedIn for sales and how a lead generation agency can support you in meeting your quota and building a strong sales department.
+We compiled this guide to provide a more detailed overview of using LinkedIn for sales and how a lead generation agency can support you in meeting your quota and building a strong sales department.

 How to Use LinkedIn for Sales

 With over 850 million members as of 2022, LinkedIn is your go-to place when you want high-quality leads that don’t exist anywhere else.
-The platform is home to professionals in various industries; no matter what industry you’re in, you’re guaranteed to find fellow professionals.
-What’s more, 65 million members hold some form of decision-making role at their company, and that’s what you want to keep an eye out for – these are your ideal target prospects.
+The platform is home to professionals in various industries; no matter your industry, you’re guaranteed to find fellow professionals.
+What’s more, 65 million members hold some form of decision-making role at their company, and that’s what you want to watch for – these are your ideal target prospects.

 LinkedIn Sales Explained